chase-lahner/Cuscuta/README.md

  	+ Cut Multiple characters
 	+ Again, clarify carnage effect on ProcGen and 2 player scaling
 	+ Remove playercount-dependent and carnage-bar-dependent game balancing goal, already included in ProcGen goal, add points for detection/escape, and increase points for basic movement
-	+ Cut boss battle, add points for enemy AI working (very basic ai as that's not an adv topic)
+	+ Cut boss battle, add points for enemy AI working (very basic ai as that's not an adv topic) - DONE